-The Little Fig is a traditional publisher, specializing on creating juvenile nonfictions and multilingual books and products for children.
-Our editors, graphic designers, authors, and illustrators work as a team from concept through creation to ensure your vision is met.
+As a traditional publisher, our focus is to spark each child’s curiosity, to give hope and the knowledge to exceed, so they may move forward with confidence.
+The Little Fig's team of editors, graphic designers, authors, and illustrators work together from concept through creation to ensure your vision is met.
 Our intellectual properties attorney secures the fulfillment of copyrights, license, and agreements.